ShopifyShopify

 • Now, click the Backups button in the Tools section.

-• Now, it will show various backup types such as system backup, database and media backup, and database backup.
+• Now, it will show various backup types such as system backup, database and media backup, and media backup.

 • You can choose any type of backup of your preference.

-• Database backup only backs up your database.
+• A database backup only backs up your database.

-• Database and Media backup allows you to create media backups for specific media.
+• Database and Media backup allow you to create media backups for specific media.

-• On the other hand, system backup creates backup for all data including all files.
+• On the other hand, system backup creates a backup for all data, including all files.

 • Click on the OK button once you choose the backup type.